The U.S. Forest Service is taking emergency action to save sequoias from wildfires

 "To me it represents a triage approach to deal with the urgent threat to giant sequoias," York said in an email.
 "The treatments will need to be followed up with frequent prescribed fires in order to truly restore and protect the groves long-term."

-The mighty sequoia, protected by thick bark and with its foliage typically high above the flames, was once considered nearly inflammable.
+The mighty sequoia, protected by thick bark and with its foliage typically high above the flames, was once considered nearly non-flammable.

 The trees even thrive with occasional low intensity blazes — like ones Native Americans historically lit or allowed to burn — that clear out trees competing for sunlight and water.
 The heat from flames opens cones and allows seeds to spread.